 - How do you go to the restroom when van camping?

-- How do you have, ahem, have relations of a certain kind while van camping?
-Seriously, you should see the texts I get from my friends, they never fail to make my husband smirk.
+- How do you, ahem, have relations of a certain kind while van camping?
+(Seriously, you should see the texts I get from my friends, they never fail to make my husband smirk.)

-While I’m not going to address the latter, I’m happy to share a few things I’ve learned about the potty issue.
+While I’m not going to address the latter, I’m happy to share a few things I’ve learned about going to the bathroom while van camping.

-First of all, “going” is no big deal when we’re at a campground.
-It’s not a big deal when you’re at a rest stop either- but for some reason, I find it a bit unsettling to run into the bathroom in the middle of the night in an empty rest stop.
-I also detest making a trip into Walmart when we’re camped in their parking lot for the night.
+First of all, going to the bathroom is no big deal during the day, whether you are at a campground, a rest stop, or a Walmart.
+But I do find it a bit unsettling to make my way to the campground restrooms or run into an empty rest stop in the middle of the night.
+I also detest making a wee-hours trek into Walmart when we’re camped in their parking lot for the night.

 Now, what I’m about to share may seem a bit uncouth, but when you have to go, you have to go.